-WASHINGTON, D.C. — The Patient Protection and Affordable Care Act (ACA) risk-corridor obligations, a pair of insurers tell the U.S. Supreme Court in reply briefs filed May 22 and May 24 (Land of Lincoln Mutual Health Insurance Co. v.
+WASHINGTON, D.C. — The Patient Protection and Affordable Care Act (ACA) never appropriated funds for the risk corridor, and congressional action later limited how the program would function, dooming insurers’ suit seeking billions of dollars from the government, an amicus curiae told the U.S. Supreme Court on Oct.
+25 on the heels of the government’s Oct.
+21 respondent brief (Land of Lincoln Mutual Health Insurance Co. v.
 United States, No. 18-1038, Moda Health Plan Inc., et al. v.
 United States, No. 18-1028, Maine Community Health Options v.
 United States, No. 18-1023, U.S. Sup.).

 ATLANTA — An insurer with discretionary authority did not err when it denied coverage for two-level spinal fusion surgery under the plan’s exclusion on experimental procedures, an 11th Circuit U.S. Court of Appeals panel held Oct.
 24 in rejecting an Employee Retirement Income Security Act claim (Sharon Pierce v.
 Wyndham Worldwide Operations Inc., et al., No. 19-11079, 11th Cir., 2019 U.S. App.
 LEXIS 31746).

 WASHINGTON, D.C. — A federal claims judge on Oct.
 22 awarded a class of health insurers nearly $1.6 billion in Patient Protection and Affordable Care Act (ACA) cost-sharing reduction payments for 2017 and 2018 (Common Ground Healthcare Cooperative v.
 The United States, No. 17-877, Fed.
 Clms.).